twni2016/pomdp-baselines/readme.md

     ```
     - Then you can test it by `import roboschool` in a `python3` shell.

-## General Form to Run Our Implementation of Recurrent Model-Free RL and the Compared Methods
+## Run Our Implementation of Recurrent Model-Free RL and the Compared Methods

+### General Form
 **We use `.yml` file in `configs/` folder for each subarea of POMDPs, and then we can overwrite the config file by command-line arguments for our implementation.**

 To run our implementation, Markovian, and Oracle, in <local_path> simply